 The significant drawback usually shared between these two methods is the lack of audience targeting or an easy way to test hypotheses on category pages.
 Ecommerce platforms traditionally create one category page that is shown to every user with the desired sorting, completely forfeiting any sort of lifecycle management or relevance optimization for customers interested in certain item-ranges.

-The 4 Key Benefits of Category Merchandising on Category Pages
+The 4 Key Benefits of Ecommerce Merchandising on Category Pages Category

 Category Merchandising aims to counter the challenges mentioned above by seamlessly blending product attributes, performance metrics, segmentation and a/b testing and allowing merchandisers to reduce their workload while still retaining the possibility of manually influencing the category pages through our innovative visual editor.

 With Category Merchandising, Product Attributes and Performance Metrics can be used interchangeably to achieve both simple and complex use cases.

 Any Product Attribute can be used stand-alone—so if you want to sort by price, brand, inventory level or unique meta fields such as sustainability score, it’s all possible.

 However, by leveraging Performance Metrics, you can supercharge the sorting by focusing on the commercial metrics that make most sense, such as sorting by conversion rate, accounting for number of views, determining if revenue per impression is a better measuring point, etc.

 Any Product Attribute that is mapped to Nosto is usable out of the box, and Performance Metrics are calculated behind the scenes based on a combination of behavioral science and raw transactional data.
 Both Attributes and Performance Metrics can be used together, so there is really no limit to creativity when coming up with sorting.
 Promoting high-converting Nike items with less than 5 units in stock?
 We’ve got you covered.